nxp-appcodehub/an-emulating-i2s-bus-with-flexio-on-mcxa366/README.md

 ## AN14794 Emulating I2S bus with FlexIO on MCXA366

-This application note describes how to emulate I2S interface with FlexIO on MCXA156 and implement a USB speaker device on MCXA156.
-The audio function is tested using the codec on LPCXpress55s69 board.
+This application note describes how to emulate I2S interface with FlexIO on MCXA366.
+The audio function is tested using the PmodI2S2 board.

 ![Block_diagram](image/block_diagram.png)